No Help: Music video

 An accompanying music video for the song was uploaded onto Inna's official YouTube channel on 6 September 2018.
-It was shot in Morocco and Los Angeles by NGM Creative's Bogdan Pǎun, while Alexandru Mureşan was hired as the director of photography and Loops Production as the producers.
+It was shot in Morocco and Los Angeles by NGM Creative's Bogdan Păun, while Alexandru Mureșan was hired as the director of photography and Loops Production as the producers.
 Make-up was done by Anthony Merante and Anca Buldur, hair styling by Sorin Stratulat, and clothing was provided by RDStyling.
 During the music video, Inna wears multiple outfits while residing in a desert and a blue-toned forest.
 Currinn of CelebMix found that the "risque" white outfit resembled the singer's past "provocative" music videos.
 In the same scene, he likened her "puffed up" hair styling to "that old-school pin-up look from half a century ago or so".

 Inna also wears a beige outfit along with a short-hair wig and cowboy boots.
 Currinn praised her hair styling, while Rodica Mițu of DC News called it "daring".
 Inna further sports a "binbag-style" trench coat, as well as a blue sequined jumper with long sleeves.
 Accompanying Inna in the music video are several extras who—according to Currinn—"set a slight narrative [...], suggesting that they don't quite have self-belief and they are searching for the help they need—one has some binoculars.
 By the end, they seemed to have gained confidence in themselves".
 The aforementioned editor praised the video for relating well to the song and commended the fact that Inna "really does look good in anything".
 Website Aficia's Valentin Malfroy stated that the clip mixes "breathtaking landscapes and fatal beauty".